jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 ```
 ```

-### test/test_helper.rb
+### Getting the User Controller Tests to Pass
-* Add the following lines to the file test/test_helper.rb before the Capybara section:
+* Automatically provide Devise test controller helpers, the setup_universal actions, and the teardown_universal actions to all controller tests.
+Edit the file test/test_helper.rb and add the following lines before the Capybara section:
 ```
 ##############################
 # BEGIN: controller test setup